apollo

 FAQs

-LORAZEPAM works by increasing levels of the chemical mediator which calms brain cells (neurons), known as gamma-aminobutyric acid (GABA), thus helps relieve anxiety.
+Lorazepam works by increasing levels of the chemical mediator which calms brain cells (neurons), known as gamma-aminobutyric acid (GABA), this helps relieve anxiety, stops seizures attacks (fits) and relaxes the tense muscles.

-Elderly patients are more likely to have confusion and sleepiness or age-related health issues, which may require caution and an adjustment in the dose.
-Consult your doctor if you have any concerns.
+Elderly patients are more likely to have confusion, sleepiness or age-related health issues, which may require caution and an adjustment in the dose.
+So, it is better to consult a doctor if you have any concerns.

 Available Medicines for